storyfeet/dugi_bialan/content/grammar.md

 ### da li : to be / in order to be

 -- mi wei mugo ei beba da li wiawa
 ..
 I eat vegetables to become strong
 ??
 I DO eat OBJECT vegetable TO BE strong

 ### da wei : to do / in order to

 -- zan ni wei mugo da wei guma wiawa
 .. this person eats to become strong
 ?? person this DO food TO DO become strong

 ### dan wei : from doing / because did

 -- mi li buna dan wei giawin delo
 .. i like swimming
 ??
 I AM good FROM DO go water

 -- mi lon delo li buna
 ..
 I like swimming
 ?? i AT water AM happy

 ### gin gin : and with

--- zezi wei dugi, gin gin luga bagi wei geliama
+-- is-min wei dugi, gin gin luga bagi wei ema-gion
-.. (he/she) spoke, and with their hand, noised
+..
+She spoke, and,  with her hand, drummed.

 ### "li wei" : passive form

 Verb that happened to subject

 -- mi li wei mugo
 ..
 I am eaten